-Type of ARAR Medium Regulation/Citation Basis of Design Report, Swan Island Basin Project Area, Portland, Or Criterion/Standard ARAR/TBC Designation and Other Comments Action-Specific ARAR Actions handling PCB remediation wastes and PCB containing material Toxic Substances Control Act, 15 U.S.C. §2601 et seq., 40 CFR Part 761, Subpart D and OAR 340-110-0065 (1) and (2) TSCA Subpart D regulates storage and disposal of PCB wastes and establishes requirements for handling, storage, and disposal of PCB-containing materials, including PCB remediation wastes, and sets performance standards for disposal technologies for materials/wastes with concentrations in excess of 50 mg/kg.
+Type of ARAR Medium Regulation/Citation Criterion/Standard ARAR/TBC Designation and Other Comments Action-Specific ARAR Actions handling PCB remediation wastes and PCB containing material Toxic Substances Control Act, 15 U.S.C. §2601 et seq., 40 CFR Part 761, Subpart D and OAR 340-110-0065 (1) and (2) TSCA Subpart D regulates storage and disposal of PCB wastes and establishes requirements for handling, storage, and disposal of PCB-containing materials, including PCB remediation wastes, and sets performance standards for disposal technologies for materials/wastes with concentrations in excess of 50 mg/kg.
 Establishes decontamination standards for PCB contaminated debris.
 Oregon PCB storage for disposal regulations require the owners or operators of any facility using containers described in CFR 761.65(c)(7)(i) prepare and implement a Spill Prevention Control and Countermeasure plan as described in 40 CFR Part 112.
 In complying with 40 CFR Part 112, the owner or operator shall read "oil(s)" as "PCB(s)" whenever it appears.
 Because the remedy requires removal of sediment to specific depths and the maximum PCB concentrations detected in areas of the river to be dredged do not exceed 50 mg/kg, no substantive requirements triggered.
-If additional testing during RD identifies sediments at concentrations of 50 mg/kg PCBs, TSCA regulations may be applicable for managing dredged material for offsite disposal and listed here: 40 CFR 761.(b)(S), 40 CFR 761.3, 40 CFR 761.SO(a) and (b)3, 40 CFR 761.61(a)(S) and (b), 40 CFR 761.65(c)(9)(i)-(iii), and 40 CFR 761(c).
+If additional testing during RD identifies sediments at concentrations of 50 mg/kg PCBs, TSCA regulations may be applicable for managing dredged material for off-site disposal and listed here: 40 CFR 761.1(b)(S), 40 CFR 761.3, 40 CFR 761.SO(a) and (b)3, 40 CFR 761.61(a)(S) and (b), 40 CFR 761.65(c)(9)(i)-(iii), and 40 CFR 761(c).
 TSCA decontamination and disposal requirements are Applicable to the disposal of contaminated dredged material, debris, or surface water with PCB contamination if dredged sediment is found to contain 50 mg/kg in concentration.
 Based on current data, PCB concentrations in dredged sediment at or above 50 mg/kg are not expected, but if found, the cleanup will comport with this standard.
 Certain types of debris that may be encountered and which appear to be PCB equipment or potentially from a PCB Containing source will require sampling and analysis compliant with TSCA to determine if it is PCB remediation waste and needs to be disposed of as such.
 Action-Specific ARAR Risk-based limits protective of human health for air emissions associated with soil or sediment removal Clean Air Act, 40 CFR Parts 50 and 52 Places restrictions on air emissions from stationary and mobile sources that creates threats to human health as defined in the regulations and which may be generated from equipment used to construct the remedy.
 These regulations are Relevant and Appropriate to evaluating how emissions may be minimized or reduced during construction of the remedy.
-Action-Specific ARAR Actions generating air emissions Oregon Air Pollution Control ORS 468A et. seq., General Emissions Standards OAR 340- 226 DEQ is authorized to administer and enforce Clean Air program in Oregon.
+Action-Specific ARAR Actions generating air emissions Oregon Air Pollution Control ORS 468A et. seq., General Emissions Standards OAR 340 226 DEQ is authorized to administer and enforce Clean Air program in Oregon.
 Rules provide general emission standards for fugitive emissions of air contaminants and require highest and best practicable treatment or control of such emissions.
 Applicable to remedial actions taking place on-site on upland properties.
-Could apply to earth-moving equipment, dust from vehicle traffic, and mobile-source exhaust, among other things.
-Action-Specific ARAR Actions that involve handling of dredged sediment or riverbank soils containing asbestos National Emission Standards for Asbestos, 40 CFR 61.ISO(a)(l)(i) - (v) 40 CFR 61.ISO(a) requires that there be no visible emissions to the outside air during collection, processing, packaging, or transporting of any asbestos-containing waste material.
-Subsections (a)(I)(i) and (ii) require that asbestos-containing waste material be adequately kept wet and provide how to keep such wet so as not to discharge any visible emissions to the outside air.
-Subsection (a)(I)(iii) requires that after wetting, seal all asbestos-containing waste material in leak-tight containers while wet; or, for materials that will not fit into containers without additional breaking, put materials into leak-tight wrapping.
-Subsections (a)(I)(iv) and (v) require: Label the containers or wrapped materials specified in paragraph (a)(I)(iii) of this section using warning labels specified by Occupational Safety and Health Standards of the Department of Labor, Occupational Safety and Health Administration under 29 CFR 1910.1001(j)(4) or 1926.II0I(k)(B).
-The labels shall be printed in letters of sufficient size and contrast so as to be readily visible and legible.
-For asbestos-containing waste material to be transported off the facility site, label containers or wrapped materials with the name of the waste generator and the location at which the waste was generated.
+Could apply to earth-moving equipment, dust from vehicle traffic, and mobile- source exhaust, among other things.